 In 2014, during the opening of the AEX, the start of PETROBOT was celebrated with a gong ceremony by a robot from the UT.

-The UT biannually organizes the world's largest student think-tank:
+The UT biannually organises the world's largest student think-tank:

 Create Tomorrow.
 Throughout the day, about 1250 students, working in teams, find solutions for cases submitted by the corporate sector.
 Previous editions of this event were attended by, amongst others, Jort Kelder and Jan Peter Balkenende.